byterubpay/byterub-site/_posts/2019-03-24-logs-for-the-dev-meeting-held-on-2019-03-24.md

 **\<fluffypony>** with non-PoW consensus changes we can plan them well in advance
 **\<vp11>** Yes dEBRUYNE
 **\<ArticMine>** fluffypony I agree which is why a hard fork change has to be justified by overall improvement in the algo
-**\<xmrmatterbridge> \<learninandlurkin>** surely these centralisation risks of forks would be somewhat mitigated by reproducible builds?
+**\<btrmatterbridge> \<learninandlurkin>** surely these centralisation risks of forks would be somewhat mitigated by reproducible builds?
 Maybe that should be kicked up in the list of priorities
 **\<fluffypony>** learninandlurkin: nope, builds don't even factor into it
 **\<el00ruobuob\_[m]>** couldn't we: Implement randomX and precommit to a SHA3 ASIC, without a clearly defined date first?
 And set the date later?
 **\<vp11>** I think Tim Olson commented something about it in the github issue